connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ### Parallel Processing ###

  - With the new lambda expressions, it will be easier to spread out the processing of collections over multiple threads.

  - Java 8 will more efficiently utilize parallel hardware.
+ - This brings Java much closer to Scala in terms of scalability

 ---
 ### Variable Capture ###